All Episodes

 Well, I try not to.

-And Garamendi, who's the lieutenant governor, was asked by Chris Matthews if the federal government is doing enough, as The federal government doing what it has to do here.
+And Garamendi, who's the lieutenant governor, was asked by Chris Matthews if the federal government is doing enough.

-Well, they're doing a lot, and uh we appreciate what they have done thus far.
+Well, they're doing a lot, and we appreciate what they have done thus far.

-I got some doubt about the uh value of President Bush coming out here.
+I got some doubt about the value of President Bush coming out here.

-How many times do you go to New York uh to uh New Orleans and still made promises but hasn't delivered?
+How many times he goes to New York, to New Orleans and still made promises but hasn't delivered?

 How about sending our National Guard back from Iraq so that we have those people available here to help us?